 - Remove your child’s diaper to clean the belly button and genitals.

 - Pat your baby using a dry and soft cloth (NOTE: DO NOT RUB to prevent skin irritation.).

 Is your child ready to level up for a tub bath?
 If yes, make sure to still proceed WITH CAUTION to ensure a safe bath time experience.

 - Fill the tub with 2-3 inches of warm water (NOTE: It must be WARM and not HOT).

 - Gently rinse your baby’s skin using a soft washcloth.
 Keep the eyes protected when rinsing.

-- Use gentle baby shampoo/baby wash to treat your baby’s hair.
+- Use gentle and organic baby shampoo/baby wash to treat your baby’s hair.

 - Make a cup-shaped position using your hands to pour warm water on your child’s chest.
 Doing so will keep them warm throughout the shower.